 When to Set the Classical Layer Aside

 Conversely, there are situations where the Tatkalika layer is less useful, and an honest rectification will set it aside.
-For births very close to sunrise or sunset, where the day-night classification is itself uncertain, the Pranapada formula's reference shifts can introduce more noise than signal.
-For births in extreme latitudes where the day-night ratio is highly skewed, the prana-count conventions become harder to apply faithfully.
+For births very close to sunrise, where the reference point itself is sensitive to convention and record quality, the Pranapada calculation can introduce more noise than signal.
+For births in extreme latitudes where sunrise itself becomes difficult to define cleanly, the elapsed-time convention becomes harder to apply faithfully.
 And for charts where the recorded window is so wide (a four-hour or six-hour window) that a meaningful coarse Tatkalika sweep would generate dozens of candidates, the test is best run after a coarser life-event or AI-assisted pass has already pre-filtered the field.
 The pillar guide on Birth Time Rectification covers when each layer earns its place in the workflow.

 Frequently Asked Questions